verbb/postie/README.md

-# Postie Plugin for Craft Commerce
+# Postie plugin for Craft CMS
 <img width="500" src="https://verbb.imgix.net/plugins/postie/postie-social-card.png">

-Postie is a Craft Commerce plugin to provide your customers with real-time shipping costs from your preferred provider.
+Postie is a Craft CMS plugin to provide your customers with real-time shipping costs from your preferred provider for Craft Commerce.

 ## Features
 - Provide live shipping rates during checkout from a number of providers.